defNOTCatwoman/defNOTCatwoman/README.md

 - 👋 Hi, I’m @defNOTCatwoman
 - 👀 I’m interested in reading
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on beginner friendly open-source Java projects.
+- 💞️ I’m looking to collaborate on open-source Java projects.
-- 📫 How to reach me @ here <3
+- 📫 How to reach me @ here.

 <!---
 defNOTCatwoman/defNOTCatwoman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.